Improving Your English

 You could take it literally, for example knowing the alphabet from A to Z and from Z to A. Or it might refer to knowing your favorite song or poem word-for-word.

-On the other hand, it can just be an over-exaggerated expression to say you know something very well (but not literally backwards and forwards)!
+On the other hand, it can just be an exaggerated expression to say you know something very well (but not literally backwards and forwards).
+This is an example of hyperbole.

 “I feel like I know these Shakespeare plays backwards and forwards, I’ve been studying them so much.”